francescortiz/image/README.markdown

 * I only tested it in Django 1.2.5.
 * Thumnails are always saved in PNG format.
 * I am no python expert, so it has issues with import paths.
 Just readjust them to your needs in your project.
 * South integration can also suffer from import path issues.
+Check the comment at the end of fields.py

 ## Examples